2002 Marib airstrike: Airstrike

-An NSA analyst had been tapping into the intercepted call since it was first picked up, but was unfamiliar with the person speaking on the phone, who was driving the car while seemingly arranging a rendezvous point with another al-Qaeda operative.
-However, he eventually recognized that Harithi was in the back seat of the Land Cruiser after hearing a six-second conversation of him giving directions to the driver, confirming it with a colleague.
+When the intercepted call started, an NSA analyst immediately began listening, but was unfamiliar with the person speaking on the phone, who was driving the car while seemingly arranging a rendezvous point with another al-Qaeda operative.
+He eventually recognized Harithi was in the back seat of the Land Cruiser after hearing a six-second conversation of him giving directions to the driver, confirming it with a colleague.
 Tenet received and relayed the information to DeLong, both of them agreeing that Harithi was positively identified.
-The CIA had additionally determined that Derwish was present in the vehicle, with Tenet reportedly telling DeLong over the phone "one of them is an American—the fat guy.
-But he's al Qaeda."
-After receiving final permission to launch the strike from Saleh and DeLong, Tenet gave permission to fire.
+The CIA had additionally determined Derwish was present in the vehicle, with Tenet reportedly telling DeLong over the phone "one of them is an American—the fat guy.
+But he's al-Qaeda."
+After receiving final approval to launch the strike from DeLong as well as President Saleh, Tenet gave permission to fire.

-As the Land Cruiser made its way from the main road to an open track in the al-Naqaa desert, an hour after the cell signal was originally picked up, the Predator launched a missile at it, instantly destroying it and killing six occupants.
+An hour after the cell signal was originally picked up, the Predator launched a missile at the Land Cruiser, as the vehicle made its way from the main road to an open track in the al-Naqaa desert.
+The vehicle was destroyed and six occupants were instantly killed.
 A seventh passenger managed to escape the vehicle before the missile struck and survived the attack injured.
-US officials blamed the severity of the destruction on an "unexplained secondary explosion", suggesting that the vehicle held explosives or flammable materials.
+US officials blamed the severity of the destruction on an "unexplained secondary explosion", suggesting the vehicle held explosives or flammable materials.
 Local authorities found traces of weapons, ammunition, explosives and communications equipment within its remains.
-The destroyed vehicle was taken away to Marib city a day later for inspection, while roadblocks were set up at the scene.
+The destroyed vehicle was taken to Marib city a day later for inspection, while roadblocks were set up at the scene.